membrane-io/docs/src/content/docs/concepts/packages.md

 ## Installing

-To install a package, select `🔎 SEARCH" in Navigator (top left), find the package you want to install, and click `INSTALL`.
+To install a package, select `🔎 SEARCH` in Navigator (top left), find the package you want to install, and click `INSTALL`.

 ## Publishing